spectrumx/RSC-SIM/README.md

 - `radio_io.py`: Radio I/O operations
 - `radio_types.py`: Radio data types
 - `sat_mdl.py`: Satellite modeling
+- `env_mdl.py`: Environment effects modeling

 ## Tutorial Resources

-### `modular_tutorials/` directory: Recommanded for learning
+### `educational_tutorials/` directory: Recommanded for learning

-This directory contains a series of focused, modular tutorials for learning radio astronomy observation modeling with the RSC-SIM framework.
+This directory contains a series of focused, educational tutorials for learning radio astronomy observation modeling with the RSC-SIM framework.
 Each tutorial builds upon the previous ones, providing a progressive learning experience.
-Details can be found in the `README.md` inside the `modular_tutorials/`.
+Details can be found in the `README.md` inside the `educational_tutorials/`.

-### `tutorial/` directory
+### `research_tutorials/` directory

 This contains additional learning resources and examples and serves as a reference implementation for the modeling and simulation of radio astronomy observations.
-It consists of Jupyter Notebooks and their CLI scripts, and also includes data creation scripts for trajectory files of a star and satellite at the `tutorial/data_creation/` directory.
-Details can be found at the `README.md` inside the `tutorial/` directory.
+It consists of Jupyter Notebooks and their CLI scripts, and also includes data creation scripts for trajectory files of a star and satellite at the `research_tutorials/data_creation/` directory.
+Details can be found at the `README.md` inside the `research_tutorials/` directory.

 ## Installation